python/devguide/getting-started/setup-building.rst

 See the `PCBuild readme`_ for more details on what other software is necessary and how to build.

-.. note:: If you are using the Windows Subsystem for Linux (WSL), :ref:`clone the repository <checkout>` from a native Windows shell program like PowerShell or the ``cmd.exe`` command prompt, and use a build of Git targeted for Windows, e.g. the `Git for Windows download from the official Git website`_.
-   Otherwise, Visual Studio will not be able to find all the project's files and will fail the build.

 .. _Victor Stinner's guide: https://cpython-core-tutorial.readthedocs.io/en/latest/build_cpython_windows.html
 .. _Visual Studio: https://visualstudio.microsoft.com/